 It comes as a popular investment strategy in Australia.
 It is not for everyone, however.
 There are times when negative gearing can work as beneficial, and times when it won’t be.
 Before committing to anything, it is important to discuss this strategy with industry professionals to see if it would suit you.

 Why should you consider negative gearing?

 One of the main reasons why many Australians decide to go down this path is because of the return of investment in high growth areas.
-Australia is widely considered a massive ever growing market, meaning that if you make an investment, there’s a high chance you’ll realise some capital growth that you’re wanting.
+Australia is widely considered a massive ever-growing market, meaning that if you make an investment, there’s a high chance you’ll realise some capital growth that you’re wanting.

 Negatively geared properties are scattered through Australia.
 Meaning you have free rein over almost anywhere in the country.
 But also you will have the ability to pick and choose top target areas that have steady growth potential.

 Negative gearing can be a fantastic idea if you are wanting to save on tax.
 You should consider your account depreciation of assets.
 Through a negative gearing investment, you will be able to get big tax refunds that can transform a negatively geared property into a positively geared one.
-Of coarse, speak with your accountant about all this before reaching any decisions.
+Of course, speak with your accountant about all this before reaching any decisions.